eclipse-archived/ceylon-lang.org/documentation/1.0/reference/operator/then.md

 ### Type

-The type of `then` is the optional type of the right hand operand;
+The result type of the `then` operator is the optional type of the right hand operand;

 ## See also